ucdavis-bioinformatics-training/2019_March_UCSF_mRNAseq_Workshop/data_reduction/alignment.md

 ## Quality Assurance - Mapping statistics as QA/QC.

-**1\.** Once your jobs have finished successfully, use a script of ours, [aln_stats.sh](../scripts/aln_stats.sh) to collect the alignment stats.
+**1\.** Once your jobs have finished successfully, use a script of ours, [star_stats.sh](../scripts/star_stats.sh) to collect the alignment stats.
 Don't worry about the script's contents at the moment; you'll use very similar commands to create a counts table in the next section.
 For now:

     cd /share/workshop/$USER/rnaseq_example  # We'll run this from the main directory wget https://raw.githubusercontent.com/ucdavis-bioinformatics-training/2019_March_UCSF_mRNAseq_Workshop/master/scripts/star_stats.sh
-    bash aln_stats.sh
+    bash star_stats.sh

+**2\.** Transfer summary_alignments.txt to your computer using scp or winSCP, or copy/paste from cat [sometimes doesn't work],

+In a new shell session on your laptop. **NOT logged into tadpole**.

+    mkdir ~/rnaseq_workshop
+    cd ~/rnaseq_workshop
+    scp msettles@tadpole.genomecenter.ucdavis.edu:/share/workshop/msettles/rnaseq_example/summary_alignments.txt .

+Its ok of the mkdir command fails ("File exists") because we aleady created the directory earlier.

+Open in excel (or excel like application), you may have to move the header column 1 cell to the right, and lets review.

-The table that this script creates ("stats.txt") can be pulled to your laptop via 'scp', or WinSCP, etc., and imported into a spreadsheet.
+The table that this script creates ("alignment_stats.txt") can be pulled to your laptop via 'scp', or WinSCP, etc., and imported into a spreadsheet.
 Are all samples behaving similarly?
 Discuss ...

 ## Scripts